There are now 3 possible online modes for units:

 - Details for undergraduate courses

-- Level 3 option in the Philosophy; Political Science and International Relations; Philosophy, Politics and Economics major sequences
+- Level 3 core unit in the Philosophy, Politics and Economics major sequence

 - Level 3 elective

 - Much work in contemporary political theory, together with much real-world political contestation, has to do with questions of social justice.
 This course surveys the most influential accounts of the nature of social justice developed over the past half-century.
 It also considers their application to a series of real-world controversies, including the rights of the disabled, private education, redistributive taxation, global poverty, immigration, freedom of speech, gender equality, pornography, civil disobedience, and democracy.